 Kimsooja is a Korean-born artist that has won recognition around the world.
 Despite living in New York, her work is exhibited across Europe, Asia and America.
 Her work includes performances, photographs, installations and videos.
-Her work involves a number of subjects like relationships with others, nomadism and the role of women among other people in dealing with challenges that we meet every day.
+Her work involves several subjects like relationships with others, nomadism and the role of women among other people in dealing with challenges that we meet every day.

 Rainbow room at Palacio de Cristal, Madrid, Spain, 2006

 In 2006, she composed To Breathe – A Mirror Woman for the Palacio de Cristal in Madrid, Spain.
-She incorporated the building’s architectural structure into the mirrors that are on the floor in order to unite and expand space.
-This included an entire glass structure on the wall of the palace, covering the fault with a translucent diffraction film and mirrors that covered the floor.
-This was combined with the artists’ breath in a soundtrack called The Weaving Factory that was released in 2004.
-In her work, she tells the audience to mobilize their sense, to experiment with their minds as well as put imagination and awareness into action.
+She incorporated the building’s architectural structure into the mirrors on the floor to unite and expand space.
+This included an entire glass structure on the palace wall, covering the fault with a translucent diffraction film and mirrors that covered the floor.
+This was combined with the artists’ breath in a soundtrack called The Weaving Factory released in 2004.
+In her work, she tells the audience to mobilize their sense, experiment with their minds, and put imagination and awareness into action.

 Rainbow installation at the Korean Pavilion, The 55th Venice Biennale, 2013

 At the Korean Pavilion at Venice Biennale in 2013 Kimsooja worked as curator.
-She created space architecture on the work that had been designed by Franco Mancuso and Seok Chul Kim which became the focus of the exhibition.
+She created space architecture on the work designed by Franco Mancuso and Seok Chul Kim, which became the focus of the exhibition.
 The focus of her work at the pavilion was to create a transcendental experience that brings about the relationship yin and yang to the person’s life, relating to others and oneself and the ‘bundle’ or the Bottari Korean concept of ‘breath.’

 To breathe, Centre Pompidou-Metz, 2015-2016